A 2-Hour Working Session for Founders Preparing to Raise Capital

 - Sector-specific investors matched to your industry

-The access problem, which can feel enormous from the outside, turns out to be solvable.
-This tends to shift something for founders.
-Once you know the investor access problem is handled, the real questions come into focus: is your venture actually ready, and can you communicate its value in a way investors recognise and trust?
+Once the investor access problem becomes more manageable, the real questions come into focus: is your venture actually ready, and can you communicate its value in a way investors recognise and trust?

-Those are the two questions that actually determine whether you raise.
+Those are the questions that determine whether a raise has a real chance of converting.
 And they are what this session is built around.

 What the Session Covers

 You will not simply hear what to do.
-You will work through it in real time, leaving with a completed Investor Readiness Gap Map and a personalised picture of what needs to be strengthened before you approach investors.
+You will work through the key questions in real time and leave with a clearer picture of what needs to be strengthened before you approach investors.

 - Why most investor meetings do not convert, and what serious founders do differently